-To help with this, I find it useful to translate abstract numbers about processing costs into simple, common sense things I can relate to – usuallly involving dollars and cents. (or as my mother used to say, dollars and sense).
+To help with this, I find it useful to translate abstract numbers about processing costs into simple, common sense things everyone can relate to – usually involving dollars and cents (or as my mother used to say, dollars and sense).

-As an example, the following hourly rates as translated into common cents:
+As an example, consider the following hourly rates as translated into common cents:

 $3.60 / hr = a penny every ten seconds